rootstrap/active_outbox/README.md

 ## Usage
 ### Setup
-Create an initializer under `config/initializers/active_outbox.rb` and setup the default outbox class to the new `Outbox` model you just created.
+Create an initializer under `config/initializers/active_outbox.rb` and setup the default outbox class to the `Outbox` model you will create in the next step.
 ```bash
 rails g active_outbox:install
 ```
 After creating the initializer, create an `Outbox` table using the provided generator and corresponding model.
-Any model name can be passed as an argument but if empty it will default to just `Outobx`.
+Any model name can be passed as an argument but if empty it will default to just `outboxes`.
 The generated table name will be `model_name_outboxes`.
 ```bash
 rails g active_outbox:model <optional model_name>
 ```